Regulations and Legislation

 Abuse of dominant market position

-On the other hand, a competitor that is sufficiently dominant in a market could abuse their position by making their products or services artificially expensive, leaving consumers with little option but to pay over the odds.
+Regulations and Legislation – On the other hand, a competitor that is sufficiently dominant in a market could abuse their position by making its products or services artificially expensive, leaving consumers with little option but to pay over the odds.
 This is also prohibited under competition law.

 Running a business from home

-Running a business from your home will spare you the trouble of finding premises for your business, and could make it easier to balance your home life with your work.
+Regulations and Legislation – Running a business from your home will spare you the trouble of finding premises for your business and could make it easier to balance your home life with your work.
 However, there are a number of extra rules that you will need to consider, depending on what sort of business you are running.

 Getting planning permission